Lieutenant Colonel

 5. POST WAR SERVICE

 Frank Bertram Legh reverted to his substantive rank of Major in the Royal Engineers on the 10th of February 1919.
-On the 15th of February 1919 he received a Class A appointment to the Board of Agriculture and Fisheries in the Ordnance Survey.[44]
-He served on this Board from 1919 to 1920.
+On the 15th of February 1919 he received a Class An appointment to the Board of Agriculture and Fisheries in the Ordnance Survey.[46]
+He served on this Board in London and in Edinburgh from 1919 to 1924.

 The following is a summary of the organization and mission of the Board of Agriculture, later the Board of Agriculture and Fisheries, through the period in which Frank Bertram Legh served on the Board.
 The Board was responsible for agriculture and for a number of related areas (such as horticulture, fisheries, food and the environment).
 When first organized in 1889, the Board was known as the Board of Agriculture, a title that it retained until 1903 when it was renamed the Board of Agriculture and Fisheries under the Board of Agriculture and Fisheries Act of 1903.
 The year after Legh joined the Board it was again renamed the Ministry of Agriculture and Fisheries, a title it retained until 1955.[45]

-Major Legh was assigned to the Reserve of Officers on the 4th of May 1925.[46]
+In 1924 Major Legh was posted to Bulford, on Salisbury Plain, and on the 4th of May 1925 he was assigned to the Reserve of Officers.[48]
 On the 31st of December 1925 he was promoted to the substantive rank of Lieutenant Colonel and posted to Bermuda as the Commander Royal Engineers (C.R.E.) on that island.
 Legh served in this capacity until the 3rd of May 1927 when he was appointed Acting Commander of Troops in Bermuda with the local rank of Colonel Commandant.
 He only held this post until the 1st of September 1927 when he returned to his duties as Commander Royal Engineers.

 Legh relinquished the post of Commander of Troops in Bermuda on the 16th of October 1928 and returned full-time to his engineer duties.
 He retired on half-pay on the 31st of December 1929 and in January of 1930 he was removed from the Royal Engineers List, although he remained on the Active List.[48]